FarronF/limerick-council-meetings/meetings/2024/01/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 11th December 2023.md

 ***made law.***

-The Notice of Motion was proposed by Councillor Kilcoyne and seconded by Councillor Slattery.--- 11
+The Notice of Motion was proposed by Councillor Kilcoyne and seconded by Councillor Slattery.
+---
+11

 In proposing the Motion, Councillor Kilcoyne highlighted the need for cyclists to be visible on the